-Today, we've got this woman, who was preparing to break up with her boyfriend...and then his best friend died unexpectedly.
-Can she still dump him?
+Today, we've got this woman, whose boyfriend of four years refuses to marry her until she loses weight.
 Here's what she wrote to me, via Instagram:

 Check out the full archive of advice columns at Hey Stephen.